 Wrap each tomato in waxed paper and carry them in a tin or pasteboard box.

-For this picnic salad recipe, cut and trim cold boiled tongue, cut in small pieces, add same amount of celery dice or watercress, or even cabbage shaved fine and 1/4 the amount of diced pimento.
+For this old fashioned picnic salad recipe, cut and trim cold boiled tongue, cut in small pieces, add same amount of celery dice or watercress, or even cabbage shaved fine and 1/4 the amount of diced pimento.

 Put this in a glass jar or tin box lined with waxed paper, and carry a bottle of boiled or mayonnaise dressing.